All of our current litters are spoken for and we anticipate a litter in the spring.

 The temperament of the Tibetan Terrier can be compared to that of an intelligent, loving, slightly mischievous child.
 Completely devoted to his or her people (or person), the Tibetan becomes a member of the family very quickly.
 The breed loves to travel and experience new places, preferably with you nearby.
 Perhaps the chief characteristic of the breed is its sensitivity to the moods and conditions of its owner and/or family.
 This factor, combined with its innate intelligence and devotion, makes the Tibetan Terrier a remarkable companion for LIFE.
 Even in old age, there is a delightful childlike quality about the breed that most find endearing.
 They are merry companions.

 The Tibetan Terrier Club of America recommends spaying or neutering your dog not destined for the breed ring.
-Please discuss this with your own veterinarian to decide which is the best course of action to take regarding neutering.
-Our vet's opinion?
-Waiting at least a year is most optimal for your dog's bone structure.
+Our vet's opinion among others?
+Waiting until your pup is 1 to 1.5 years is most optimal for your dog's bone structure.
 Hormones play an important part in your dog's development and to stop their production prematurely is not advised.
-We also recommend that you stay in contact with your breeder for guidance and to answer any questions you might have regarding the training and health of your new addition.
-Keeping your Tibetan active and a part of your life will guarantee a lifetime of devotion and love.